ErpNetDocs/tech/modules/my/documents/index.md

 ![pictures](pictures/documents_summary.png)

-The options most relevant for the Documents table are:

 * **Count**: Calculates the total number of documents where a value is present in that column.
 * **Distinct**: Counts the number of unique values in the field (e.g., the number of unique states, ignoring repetitions).